You want smart political talk without the meltdowns?

 My daughter's car ended up coming in.

-Uh they stopped making the car that I have for this year model.
+They stopped making the car that I have for this year model.

-They don't they're not even making it.
+They don't, they're not even making it.

 So I had to buy the car outright.